callstats-io/csio-api-doc/source/includes/_api.md

 <aside class="error">
 <ul>

-<li> interval default value is 60 seconds, if not provided.
+<li> Interval default value is 60 seconds, if not provided.
 The minimum interval is 30 seconds, and the recommended interval is 300 seconds</li>

 </ul>
 </aside>